-provide 'credibility enhancing arguments' (Rodrick 2009), we implemented three similar survey design experiments among Fairtrade coffee-growing households in Ethiopia in three different agricultural seasons.
+This study addresses the measurement of child labor in agricultural settings with particular attention to seasonality, respondent type, and gender-based information gaps.
+To account for seasonality effects, we implemented three similar survey design experiments among Fairtrade coffee-growing households in Ethiopia in different agricultural seasons.
 The survey design experiments randomly assign each of 1200 households in our sample to one of two groups: the child (treatment) and the proxy (control) reporting groups.
-Stratification of the sample by the gender of the household head allows us to estimate child/proxy reporting gaps across four subsamples of interest: boy/male, girl/male, girl/male and girl/female.
 Regardless of the gender and type of respondent, this study uncovers substantial variation in farm child labor across three agricultural seasons with rates of participation ranging from 45 to 76 percent in the rainy and harvest season.
-This means that studies of child labor in agricultural settings should explicitly acknowledge and discuss the seasonality of their results for a better understanding of its determinants and conditions, and for the design of social protection programs and policy.
+Regression analysis also shows important seasonality effect, which means that studies of child labor in agricultural settings should explicitly acknowledge and discuss the seasonality of their results for a better understanding of its determinants and conditions, and for the design of social protection programs and policy.
 Moreover, interventions in areas that are strongly affected by the seasonality of productive activities and income, should make efforts to incorporate this contextual reality in their design, implementation and in the analysis of results.

 This study also uncovers statistically significant child/proxy reporting gaps in child labor statistics.
 Relative to the child's own report, underreporting by the head of household is particularly salient for girls but not for boys.
-The magnitude of this proxy underreporting for girls varies across different agricultural seasons: we found significant impacts in the main rainy season (9 percentage points) and harvest season (8 percentage points), yet insignificant effects in the short rainy season.
-This has a clear implication for the 'external validity' of survey design randomized interventions in developing settings: had we implemented only one survey design experiment and picked the short rainy season for that purpose, we would have erroneously concluded that respondent type is not a source of variation in child labor statistics.
-These survey design treatment effects are mainly explained by the gender mismatch between the child (girl) and the proxy (male) respondent.
+The survey design treatment effects are mainly explained by the gender mismatch between the child (girl) and the proxy (male) respondent.
 In fact, no significant impacts are observed for boys when the proxy respondent is male.
 This result suggests that the systematic underestimation of women's work in agricultural settings, commonly reported in the literature, also permeates the measurement of child labor statistics due to the gender stratification of work and social lives in East Africa that exacerbates asymmetries of information.
 Indeed, girls' work is seen as an extension of, and subordinate to, women's work.

 Two additional pieces of evidence uncovered in this study also point in that direction.
-Firstly, the child/proxy measurement gaps are observed in the subsample of households with mixed gender composition of the children, while no statistically significant gaps are reported in the subsample of households with homogenous offspring gender composition.
+Firstly, the child/proxy measurement gaps are observed in the subsample of households with mixed gender composition of the children, while no statistically significant gaps are reported across all agricultural seasons in the subsample of households with homogenous offspring gender composition.
 Secondly, the magnitude of child labor underreporting by the proxy respondent, relative to the child's report, decreases substantially when the proxy respondent is actively engaged in the allocation of the child's time schedule in farm work.